About Our Graduate Program

 - 'buddy' system by the previous graduate cohort

 Learning and Development

-During the graduate program, you will undertake a variety of learning and development activities to broaden your professional skills and personal development as an Australian Public Servant in Geoscience Australia.
-As part of our program, you will complete:
+During the graduate program, you will undertake a variety of learning and development activities to broaden your professional skills and personal development.

 Further study relevant to your field of work is encouraged once you have completed the graduate program.
-Many of our scientists take paid study leave to complete a PhD during their employment at Geoscience Australia.
+A number of our scientists have taken paid study leave to complete a PhD during their employment at Geoscience Australia.

 How to apply

-- applications for the 2015 Graduate Program will open at the end of February, refer to our jobs page
+- applications normally open at the end of February and close late April, refer to our vacancies page

 - apply via Geoscience Australia's eRecruitment system